BilliMorgan/scheduler/README.md

 ## Setup
 Install dependencies with `npm install`.
-Clone and instal beck-end server in the same same folder using link: https://github.com/BilliMorgan/scheduler-api
+Clone and instal beck-end server in the same folder using link: https://github.com/BilliMorgan/scheduler-api
 Install and seed database, run server.